sko-kr/corona-autochecker/README.md

   customUnaryFunction
 )
 ```
-`customUnaryFunction` receives a returned `Observable` from `map` (which is an `UnaryFunction`) as an argument, and
+`customUnaryFunction` receives a returned `Observable` from an `UnaryFunction` returned from calling `map` operator as an argument,
-returns `Observable`.
+then it returns an `Observable`.

-It's worth noting that `UnaryFunction` not being an `Observable` has implementation effects.
+It's worth noting that as a consequence of operators returning an `UnaryFunction` rather than an `Observable` has implementation effects.

 For example, one could define a function that receives an argument and returns an `UnaryFunction`.
+Such a function is often called an operator.
 This argument could be;
-1. a function,
+1. a function or,
 2. value (object, string, number, etc).

-When a `UnaryFunction` returning function receives a function as an argument, it is like defining `map`, `filter`, `switchMap`, etc.
+When an `UnaryFunction` returning function (a.k.a operator) receives a function as an argument then it is like defining `map`, `filter`, `switchMap`, etc.
 i.e. it works with a value that is streaming down the pipeline.
+For example;
 ```js
 const customOperator = (callback) => pipe( otherOperators, map(callback) )
 // Usage;